wavefrontHQ/docs/pages/doc/csp_area_differences.md

 </p>
 <p><strong>How</strong>:
 <ul><li>Each user can generate VMware Cloud services API tokens for their user account.
 An API token can be assigned with roles from the list of roles that the user owns - organization roles, service roles, and custom roles.
 For details and instructions, see <a href="https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-E2A3B1C1-E9AD-4B00-A6B6-88D31FCDDF7C.html">How do I generate API tokens</a> in the VMware Cloud services documentation.</li>
 <li>Users with the <strong>Admin</strong> service role can generate Operations for Applications API tokens for service accounts.
-The API tokens inherit the permissions that of its associated service account.
+The API tokens inherit the permissions of their associated service account.
 For details, see <a href="csp_service_accounts.html">Manage Service Accounts</a>.
 </li>
 </ul>
 </p>